-“A unicorn product.
-I’ve worn it for years.
-It’s just a nonaluminum-based, earthy, artsy-fartsy deodorant that fucking works.
-There’s nothing like the crystal reek you get after an hour and a half when you’re trying to avoid aluminum.
-That doesn’t happen with this.
+Schmidt’s formula is also available in stick form, so you don’t have to get your fingers messy.
+Comedian and actress Ana Gasteyer tells us that she’s worn it for years and considers it a “unicorn product” in a sea of offending deodorants.
+“It’s just a nonaluminum-based, earthy, artsy-fartsy deodorant that fucking works.
 It used to be this annoyingly crunchy paste, but now they make it in stick form — the flavors are lovely and down-to-earth.
-The rose one is just great because if you sweat in it, you smell like a rose instead of cat urine.
-I’ve worn it for 14 or 15 hours under hot lights, so I’m a believer.” —Ana Gasteyer, actress
+I’ve worn it for 14 or 15 hours under hot lights, so I’m a believer.”

-“About seven years ago, I ran across an all-natural product called Funk Butter, which is the closest thing I have found to a true deodorant.
-I have been using it daily ever since.
-Instead of plugging your sweat ducts, like antiperspirant, or masking the odor, like deodorant, it kills the bacteria in your sweat, neutralizing the reek.
-The ingredients include stuff you might find in your hippie aunt’s pantry: baking soda plus some shea butter and different kinds of oils.
-‘Unscented’ doesn’t mean your armpits will smell like nothing, exactly.
-There’s a faint pancake-batter aroma that lingers.
-But it’s vastly better than the alternative.
-Countless mornings I’ve woken up expecting my armpits to smell like that vile sleep sweat — you know the kind — only to discover that I smell no worse than a box of Bisquick.” —Robert Moor, writer
+And if you’re willing to dig into something that’s more under-the-radar, we hear that Oyin’s handmade Funk Butter is one of the best.
+Writer Robert Moor uses it daily and tells us that it’s the closest thing he’s found to a true deodorant.
+“Instead of plugging your sweat ducts, like antiperspirant, it kills the bacteria in your sweat, neutralizing the reek.
+Countless mornings I’ve woken up expecting my armpits to smell like vile sleep sweat — you know the kind — only to discover that I smell no worse than a box of Bisquick.”

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.